Effects

 • If the origin is a grenade, the Blast “goes off” after it stops moving.

-• You must be completely concealed by the cover with no part of your body exposed to avoid the Blast.
+• You must be completely concealed by cover with no part of your body exposed to avoid the Blast.

 • The origin of the Blast, not the user, is what you have to take cover from.
 (For example, take cover from the grenade, not the guy throwing it.)